WilliamVenner/blackhole/README.md

 Blackhole will automatically add itself to your startup programs via the registry.

-If contents are present, the `$BLACKHOLE` directory will be moved to the Recycle Bin every time you start up your computer.
+If contents are present, the `BLACKHOLE` directory will be moved to the Recycle Bin every time you start up your computer.

-The `$BLACKHOLE` directory will automatically be added to the Quick Access locations.
+The `BLACKHOLE` directory will automatically be added to the Quick Access locations.

 #### File Location

-`%USERPROFILE%/$BLACKHOLE`
+`%USERPROFILE%/BLACKHOLE`

 ## Linux & MacOS